nkhachao/TicTacToe-Minimax-Impostor/README.md

 # TicTacToe-Minimax-Impostor

 Minimax Impostor is a neural network that plays Tic Tac Toe by mimicking Minimax algorithm.
-The goal is to create a less CPU intensive alternative to Minimax, which allows implementation on larger Tic Tac Toe boards.
+The goal is to create a faster alternative to Minimax, especially on hardware with dedicated accelerator for machine learning.

 Each major version of Minimax Impostor will be added as a separate file instead of replacing its predecessor.